 A passing score on the Oral Communication Foundational Studies Competency exam fulfills the requirement for COMS 100.
 The exam may be taken only once, and a student is advised to take this exam at least one year before graduating from NIU.
 Students interested in registering for this exam should read the requirements in the New Student Testing brochure and then contact the Department of Communication early in their first semester at NIU.

-Students whose ACT composite scores or ACT English score is 22 or above; students whose SAT I verbal score is 500 or above; or students who have excelled in writing in high school are encouraged to register for the WCFSC exam.
+Students whose ACT composite scores or ACT English score is 22 or above; students whose SAT Evidence-Based Reading and Writing Exam scores is 550 or above; or students who have excelled in writing in high school are encouraged to register for the WCFSC exam.
 A score on the Writing Composition Foundational Studies Competency Exam I results in one of three scenarios:

 Students may satisfy core competency in mathematics in several ways including a grade of C or better in one of several math courses.
 For specific course information read the New Student Testing brochure.
 Register for the mathematics core competency exam online.